Literacy in the United States: 20th century

 By 1900 44% of black people remained illiterate.
-There were significant improvements for African Americans and other races in the early 20th century; the descendants of former slaves, who had had no educational opportunities, grew up in the post-Civil War period and often had some chance to obtain a basic education.
+There were significant improvements for African Americans and other races in the early 20th century; the descendants of former slaves up in the Reconstruction era and often had some chance to obtain a basic education.
 The gap in illiteracy between white and black adults continued to narrow through the 20th century, and in 1979, the rates were approximately equal.

 There has been a notable increase in American citizens' educational attainment since then, but studies have also indicated a decline in reading performance which began during the 1970s.
 Although the U.S. Adult Education and Literacy System (AELS) and legislation such as the Economic Opportunity Act of 1964 had highlighted education as an issue of national importance, the push for high levels of mass literacy has been a recent development; expectations of literacy have sharply increased over past decades.